We may earn affiliate commissions for the recommended products. Learn more.

 Based in:British Virgin Islands

-Simultaneous connections:8
+Simultaneous connections:14

-Servers/countries:3000+ servers in 105 countries
+Servers/countries:Undisclosed number of servers in 105 countries

 With plenty of security features, ExpressVPN is a great way to protect yourself on the Tor browser.
-For starters, you get to enjoy obfuscated servers which hide the fact that you’re using a VPN in the first place.
+For starters, you get to enjoy obfuscated servers, which hide the fact that you’re using a VPN in the first place.
 Plus, you get the market-standard yet unbreakable AES encryption.

 To learn more, read our full ExpressVPN review.